-The Best Drywall Anchors Tested in 2023
+The Best Drywall Anchors of 2024, Tested and Reviewed

 Get the right drywall anchors to safely and sturdily hang artwork, shelves, and other items without damaging walls.

 We may earn revenue from the products available on this page and participate in affiliate programs.
-Learn more.
+Learn More ›

 Drywall—composed of compressed gypsum (a soft sulfite mineral)—creates wonderfully smooth walls.
 Yet insert a nail or screw into it, and it’s likely to crumble, often resulting in the fastener working loose and the hung item falling to the floor.
 The solution is to use drywall anchors, which spread within or behind the drywall panel, creating pressure that locks the anchor in place.